Loading Zone Fee Policy Guide

-When working with cities to develop commercial loading smart zone programs, Coord commonly gets questions about how to develop an effective ordinance to enable charging for commercial loading and parking.
+When working with cities to develop curb management programs, Coord commonly gets questions about how to develop an effective ordinance to enable charging for commercial loading.

-To share some of our thoughts in this arena, we created a downloadable guide with recommendations for how to craft a loading zone fee ordinance and sample language from other cities.
+To share some best practices in this arena, we created a downloadable guide with recommendations for how to craft a loading zone fee ordinance and sample language from other cities.
 We hope it comes in handy for you and your team.

-Dawn previously served as Chief of Staff at the New York City Taxi and Limousine Commission (TLC), the City agency that oversees New York City's taxi, car service and ride-hailing industries.
+Dawn is Coord’s VP for Policy and Partnerships.
+She focuses on Coord's work with public agencies.
+She previously served as Chief of Staff at the New York City Taxi and Limousine Commission (TLC), the City agency that oversees New York City's taxi, car service and ride-hailing industries.
 Dawn launched TLC’s Research and Evaluation practice, serving as its first director, and worked as a researcher at the Urban Institute in Washington, DC.
 She lives with her husband and son in Brooklyn and loves parks, bikes, beaches, stoop-sitting and group fitness.

 Jacob Baskin, Co-Founder & CTO